zhuang-li/SCAR/README.md

 - `quality_measure.sh`: Measures the quality of the collected responses using LLMs, utilized to train the ranker.
 - `train_ranker.sh`: Trains the SCAR style ranker model.
 Please update the script arguments as needed.
 - `data_filter.sh`: Ranks and filters instruction-answer pairs.
 Please update the script arguments as needed.
-- `train_llm.sh`: Fine-tunes a large language model using the filtered data.
-Please review and update the script arguments accordingly.
+- `train_llm.sh`: This script fine-tunes a large language model using the filtered data.
+Review and update the script arguments accordingly to ensure proper training.
+The following additional packages are required to train the LLM:
+  - `peft`
+  - `trl`
+  - `accelerate`
+  - `deepspeed`

+Ensure all dependencies are installed before running these scripts to achieve the best results.

 ## Project Structure